 - Low-vision rehabilitation and vision therapy

-- Monitoring any related medical conditions
+- Monitoring any related medical conditions, such as diabetes

 - Visual aid prescriptions, including eyeglasses and contact lenses